-Although it is not easy to obtain reliable comprehensive data on local governments' illegal or quasi-legal land sales, Woo Yeal Paik has compiled statistical data regarding illegally handled land.
-36 Table 2 shows the official data on the expropriators, occupiers and traders of illegally taken land in 2002.37 According to the official record, in this year approximately 14,500 ha of land was illegally occupied, almost 100 ha was illegally expropriated, and almost 1,400 ha was illegally traded.38 Lower-level local governments (county, township and village) were engaged in more than 90% of the illegal land expropriation though they occupied only a quarter of the illegally taken land.
-By contrast, enterprises occupied approximately 40% of the illegally taken land though they were rarely engaged in land expropriation.
-Moreover, enterprises were involved in almost half of the illegal land trades while lower-level local governments were involved in more than onethird of the illegal land trades.39 Thus, one can speculate that in a typical process of illegal land trade, a lower-level government would sell the land that it expropriated to an enterprise.
-Moreover, higher-level governments (province and prefecture) were never involved in illegal expropriation but occupied approximately 10% of illegally handled land.
-Thus, one can speculate that illegally expropriated land would be traded not only to enterprises but also to higher-level local governments.
-Overall, the observations based on Table 2 are consistent with the widespread belief in the
+&lt;sup>36 Woo Yeal Paik, 'Political participation, clientelism, and state-society relations', Ph.D.
+Dissertation, University of California, Los Angeles, (2009), p.
+211. For his other analysis on the illegally taken land in 2002.
+According to the official record, in this year approximately 14,500 ha of land was illegally occupied, almost 100 ha was illegally expropriated, and almost 1,400 ha was illegally traded.
+Lower-level local governments (county, township, and village) were engaged in more than 90 per cent of the illegal land expropriation though they occupied only one-fourth of the illegally-taken land.
+By contrast, enterprises occupied approximately 40 per cent of the illegally-taken land though they were rarely engaged in land expropriation.
+Moreover, enterprises were involved in almost half of the illegal land trades while lower-level local governments were involved in more than one-third of the illegal land trades.
+Thus, one can speculate that in a typical process of illegal land trade, a lower-level government would sell the land that it expropriated to an enterprise.
+Moreover, higher-level governments (province and prefecture) were never involved in illegal expropriation but occupied approximately ten per cent of illegally-handled land.
+Thus, one can speculate that illegally-expropriated land would be traded not only to enterprises but also to higher-level local governments.
+Overall, the observations based on Table 2 are consistent with the widespread belief of the practice of township governments selling land to developers for huge sums to cover their fiscal deficits.